Skip to content

 SVG Files

-Import SVG files or SVG sprites that will be optimized and bundled into the code.
-Alternatively all used SVG files can be injected as one single sprite into the DOM.
+Import SVG files or SVG sprites, which will be optimized and bundled into the code.
+Alternatively, all used SVG files can be combined into a single sprite and injected into the DOM.

 graph TB